LMU ☀️ CMSI 3801

 return fringe(t1) == fringe(t2)

-10. Write a function that interleaves two lists.
+11. Write a function (in as many languages as you can) that interleaves two lists.
 If the lists do not have the same length, the elements of the longer list should end up at the end of the result list.
 For C++, write this three ways: using C-style arrays, using std:array, and using std::vector.

 Program Analysis